EVENT CATEGORY: Main Calendar

 Celebrate the launch at Stowaway Kitchen in RiNo (2528 Walnut St).

 Small bites, drinks, and a short reading.
+The book will officially be released on Tuesday, June 18th.

 “Sarah Adleman writes, “Time dictates we are always moving forward, even when grief dictates we stop.”
 Yet, in this collection, somehow it seems we’re at a standstill.
 As I read this stunning collection of essays, I moved backwards in time and into Adleman’s grief.
 Make no mistake—it broke my heart.
 But that’s the power in her writing—the essays are terrifying and tender and will break you, but you’ll work your way through it, as there’s no other way around it, and slowly you’ll put your heart back together, as Adleman reconciles the magnifying loss of her mother.
 Some moments you’ll swim in the sadness, other moments you’ll float from above, and in some you’ll see slivers of beauty.
 In the end, she writes, “I want to feel again and again and again.”
 And she does just that, all the while reminding you of what it means to be alive, even on the threshold of pain.
 I love this beautiful book.”